denisse-orellana/bellabeat_case/README.md

 <p align="center"><img width="100%" src="./images/active_hours_vs_calories.png"></p>

-As an normal fact, the most calories are burnt when people walk more and have very active hours.
+As a fact, the most calories are burnt when people walk more and have very active hours.

-It is noticed when people are not active they are sedentary, in this hours they still burnt a high amount of calories (2000).
-This could mean some of them involved in very lightly activity.
+It is noticed when people are not active, they are sedentary, in these hours they still burn a high amount of calories (2000).
+This could mean some of them are involved in very lightly activity.

 #### Weight